 A cold and wet forecast won’t bother a hardy Scot and Craig knows that his chances must be taken on the European Tour now that the card categories have been reset.
 Despite those two creditable efforts post-lockdown at this level, Howie will still have to ply his trade on 2nd-tier Tours this year for the most part unless he can conjure up a victory soon.
 This week, though, presents a better opportunity than many other events given the nature of the course and the conditions expected and a lofty finish to reward each-way backers isn’t out of the question.
 RESULT: T24

 ✅ Bet £/€10 Get £/€30 in free bets for new customers using code R30 and this qualifying link

 ✅ For further details read our William Hill promo code page

-✅ Earliest bookmaker to publish odds most weeks on the PGA Tour and European Tour
+✅ One of the earliest bookmakers to publish odds most weeks on the PGA Tour and DP World Tour

 ✅ Offered 10 places each-way 1/5 odds at the 2023 US Open